sanel/ginkgo/README.md

-# Ginko
+# Ginkgo

-Ginko is VM and compiler for [TinyScheme](http://tinyscheme.sourceforge.org) written in tinyscheme.
+Ginkgo is VM and compiler for [TinyScheme](http://tinyscheme.sourceforge.org) written in TinyScheme.
 Currently it is in alpha state, until get official release.

 ## Usage